 Book a trip with EC Fishing Charters and allow Captain Don to guide you along an exciting saltwater experience on the alluring Indian River Lagoon.
-Venture through the waters of Sebastian, Vero Beach, Melbourne and Fort Pierce.
+Venture through the waters of Sebastian, Vero Beach, and Melbourne.
 The east coast of central Florida is home to an incredibly diverse inshore saltwater environment visited by top anglers.
 You can hunt down giant Tarpon or Snook around the Sebastian Inlet.
 You can sight fish the flats and shallows of Vero Beach, and surrounding areas.
 The Indian River Lagoon is the area where not one but two state records were set for Spotted Seatrout and Redfish, and there's plenty more for you to hook!!
 Let Captain Don provide you with the experience of a life-time.
 We promise to provide our guests with stellar service.
 Call now to book your fishing trip today!

 This prime fishing area is centrally located in Florida so even if you're not necessarily on the coast, it's a short drive to your very own fishing adventure.
 Approximately an hour is all that stands in your way of an amazing experience.
 That's right, the beautiful Indian River Lagoon is about an hour or less drive from top destinations in central Florida including Orlando and Walt Disney World and is minutes away from the Kennedy Space Center.
 Vacationing to central Florida?
 It is a must to come fish the Indian River Lagoon, for the best saltwater experience of your life.
-Starting from Ponce de Leon Inlet in Volusia County to Jupiter Inlet in Palm Beach County, Florida, the Indian River Lagoon stretches 156 miles, moving through areas like Vero Beach, Sebastian, Cocoa Beach and Melbourne.
+Starting from Ponce de Leon Inlet in Volusia County to Jupiter Inlet in Palm Beach County, Florida, the Indian River Lagoon stretches 156 miles, moving through areas like Vero Beach, Sebastian and Melbourne.
 Visiting the Indian River Lagoon is an experience that will last a lifetime.

 Some of the most popular species fished for are Snook, Trout, Redfish and Tarpon.
 You can choose whether you fish with a fly rod or light tackle using live or artificial bait.
 With such a high number of different species in our river, it's not out of the ordinary to catch five or six different species on your trip with us.
 Many anglers that have booked a trip with Captain Don were surprised of the large variety of big-game fish caught.
 A few facts on the big four: